SQL Patterns

 FROM funnel;

-Each column represents one funnel stage.
-Divide adjacent stages for the conversion rate.
+Each column is one funnel stage.
+Divide neighboring stages to get the conversion rate.

 Template